Skovde, Sweden Artists Residency- Fall 2020

-Bunnell Street Arts Center has selected Berith Stennabb, a visual artist from Skovde, Sweden, for an 8-week residency this fall with support from the Alaska Community Foundation’s Grant for International Understanding as part of a reciprocal exchange with Skovde Museum.
-In turn Skovde Musuem has selected Homer visual artist, Mandy Bernard for an 8-week residency in Skovde this fall.
-This exchange is made possible with a grant from the Alaska Community Foundation Irma Scavenius Memorial Fund for International Understanding Between Alaskans and Those of Other Countries.
-Hopefully, both residencies will not have to be rescheduled due to the coronavirus pandemic.
+In 2019, Bunnell Street Arts Center selected Berith Stennabb, a visual artist from Skovde, Sweden, for an 8-week residency in 2020 with support from the Alaska Community Foundation’s Grant for International Understanding as part of a reciprocal exchange with Skovde Museum.
+In turn Skovde Musuem selected Homer visual artist, Mandy Bernard for an 8-week residency in Skovde this fall.
+This exchange is made possible with a grant from the Alaska Community Foundation Irma Scavenius Memorial Fund for International Understanding (add link) Between Alaskans and Those of Other Countries.
+Both residencies are postponed due to the coronavirus pandemic.

 Berith is an art teacher, dancer, textile and performance artist interested in meeting and interacting with people from all walks of life.
 She creates interactive fiber installations featuring crochet and mixed media.
 A softspoken person, Berith’s interactions with people are subtle.
 She is a listener more than a leader but in her gentle approach she manages to inspire others to open up and personalize her art-making experiences. https://www.berithstennabb.se